ksprashu/gcx-elite-prompt/README.md

 # Gemini CLI Extension: Elite Prompt & Triggers

-This extension provides an elite, rigorous, and persistent system prompt for the Gemini CLI, along with a set of "mental trigger" slash commands to force specific agent behaviors.
+This extension provides an elite, rigorous, and persistent system prompt for the Gemini CLI, along with a set of namespaced "mental trigger" slash commands to force specific agent behaviors.

 ## Features